Today's Articles

 Mission Statement (revised 1995)

 Some recent book awards have been for The Twelve Tribes of Hattie and If One of Us Should Fall.
-The SELF-e literary award, recognizing self-published poetry and fiction, was created in 2015 by BCALA in partnership with BiblioBoard, becoming the first eBook award sponsored by an organization affiliated with the American Library Association.
-BCALA sponsored the Black Books Galore contest to public and school library programs that support increased awareness of African American children's literature through public programming.
+The SELF-E literary award, recognizing self-published poetry and fiction, was created in 2015 by BCALA in partnership with BiblioBoard, becoming the first eBook award sponsored by an organization affiliated with the American Library Association.
+BCALA sponsored the Black Books Galore contest for public and school library programs that support increased awareness of African American children's literature through public programming.

-In 2006, BCALA took part in the first Joint Council of Librarians of Color (JCLC), the American Indian Library Association, the Asian Pacific American Librarians Association, the Chinese American Librarians Association, and REFORMA.
+In 2006, BCALA participated in the first Joint Council of Librarians of Color (JCLC), the American Indian Library Association, the Asian Pacific American Librarians Association, the Chinese American Librarians Association, and REFORMA.
 As an advocacy and solidarity organization, BCALA campaigned to save the library studies program at Clark Atlanta University.
 This historically black university had educated the majority of African American librarians until its closing.
 Following the 2010 Haiti earthquake, the BCALA Haitian Relief Fund was created to support relief efforts through the Save the Children Fund and the American Red Cross.
 In 2015, BCALA planted a tree in Ferguson, Missouri, in honor of Michael Brown.

-The Joint Council of Librarians of Color (JCLC, Inc.) was founded in June of 2015 as an organization “that advocates for and addresses the common needs of the American Library Association ethnic affiliates“; these ethnic affiliates include BCALA, as well as the American Indian Library Association, the Asian Pacific American Librarians Association, the Chinese American Librarians Association, and REFORMA: The National Association to Promote Library & Information Services to Latinos and the Spanish Speaking.
+The Joint Council of Librarians of Color (JCLC, Inc.) was founded in June of 2015 as an organization “that advocates for and addresses the everyday needs of the American Library Association ethnic affiliates“; these ethnic affiliates include BCALA, as well as the American Indian Library Association, the Asian Pacific American Librarians Association, the Chinese American Librarians Association, and REFORMA: The National Association to Promote Library & Information Services to Latinos and the Spanish Speaking.
 The August 2015 Conference was held in St. Louis, Missouri.
 The next National Conference of African American Librarians to be held from August 5–9, in Tulsa, Oklahoma, in 2020, was rescheduled due to covid-19.

 To Become a Librarian